Dragon Age: Critical reception

 The main series Dragon Age games have mostly been positively received.
 Dragon Age: Origins in particular is widely considered to be among the best video games of all time.
 Roberts consider Origins to be "an exhaustingly detailed RPG, with intricate combat and extensive ways to customise your party behind the scene", though "complex storytelling and characters" only occur in "infrequent flashes".
 He noted that Origins "did so much heavy lifting for building the world of Dragon Age that subsequent games have managed to find more interesting angles on its world."
 Richard Cobbett from Eurogamer described Origins as "a half-way house between the hardcore RPGs of old and a more modern style that was taking over, with an emphasis on the former".
 Its expansion pack, Origins - Awakening is also well received with both critics and fans across all release platforms.

 Dragon Age II was released to generally favorable reviews from video game media outlets, but received a divisive reception from players.
-Most of their criticism were directed at the game's wave-based enemies, excessively reused environments, and the lack of origin choices.
+Most of their criticism was directed at the game's wave-based enemies, excessively reused environments, and the lack of origin choices.
 Several critics praised the game's faster-paced combat and the companions featured in the game, while the game's dialogue system and storytelling received mixed responses, and its use of a single setting with recycled assets and environments attracted some criticism.

 Dragon Age: Inquisition garnered numerous game of the year awards and nominations from gaming publications for the year 2014.
 It also won a "Special Recognition Award" at the 26th GLAAD Media Awards for the game's "portrayal of LGBT characters".
-Roberts felt that Inquisition’s "side quest-heavy open-worlds" went in a very distant direction from where the series began.
+Roberts felt that Inquisition's "side quest-heavy open-worlds" went in a very distant direction from where the series began.